 Configuring the Carbon Node

 The Carbon Node – an LI-720 connected to LI-COR Cloud with an IoE Module – presents the simplest and most scalable way to use the LI-720.
 Here we describe how to use the LI-720 as a Carbon Node.
-The Carbon Node includes some version of the IoE Module (Table 4‑1) and an LI-720.
+After assembling the IoE Module and mounting the LI-720 on the mast, (see Assembling the IoE Module and Installing the LI-720), return to this section to configure the Carbon Node.

 Initial setup